-261 Calculus I (5) UC:CSU (CAN MATH 18)
+261 Calculus I (5) UC:CSU

-Prerequisite: Mathematics 260 with a grade of "C" or better, or appropriate placement level demonstrated through the mathematics assessment process
+Prerequisite: Mathematics 260 with a grade of "C" or better, or appropriate placement level demonstrated through the mathematics assessment process.

 Students learn basic principles and applications of calculus.
 Topics include: continuity and limits; differentiation and integration of algebraic and trigonometric functions; fundamental theorem of the calculus; applications of the derivative to curve sketching, rectilinear motion, maximum/minimum problems, and related rates; applications of the integral to problems of area, volume, arc length, and work.
+UC Transfer Credit Limit: A maximum of two courses from Mathematics 235 and 236; Mathematics 261 and 262.

-262 Calculus II (5) UC:CSU (CAN MATH 20)
+262 Calculus II (5) UC:CSU

+Prerequisite: Mathematics 261 with a grade of "C" or better.
 The second course of calculus deals with the differentiation and integration of transcendental functions, standard techniques of integration, curves in polar coordinates, and sequences and series.